 Weight and Packed Size

 With stakes the Hoop weighs a substantial 83 ounces, or 5 lb 3 oz.
 Leaving the end poles at home saves 7 oz.
-Compared to the average tent tested here it does not pack small.
-The lightest double wall tent tested here weighs 50 ounces less.
+Compared to the average tent tested here it does not pack small and we tested double wall tents that weight 50 oz less.

 The Hoop receives a zero here (the highest score is 3) because it must be pitched in the exact same way every time, which can be a drawback for long distance hikers or anyone forced to camp in sites that don't allow an optimal pitch.
 The large inner tent and vestibules make big campsites mandatory.